 Duties may include, but are not limited to, the following:

-Participate in the preparation of the department of child support services budget; assist in budget implementation; participate in the forecast of additional funds needed for staffing, equipment, materials and supplies; monitor and control expenditures.
+Participate in the preparation of the department budget; assist in budget implementation; participate in the forecast of additional funds needed for staffing, equipment, materials, and supplies; monitor and control expenditures.

-Recommend the appointment of personnel; provide or coordinate staff training; work with employees to correct deficiencies; recommend and implement as directed discipline procedures.
+Recommend the appointment of staff; provide or coordinate staff training; work with employees to correct deficiencies; recommend and implement as directed discipline procedures.

-Confer with subordinates to review and monitor operations, employee performance and administrative matters; clarify programs, policies and procedures for department staff; review income and expenditures to ensure conformance with funding levels; confer with legal staff in the application of laws, codes and regulations pertaining to the security of delinquent accounts.
+Confer with subordinates to review and monitor operations, employee performance, and administrative matters; clarify programs, policies, and procedures for department staff; review income and expenditures to ensure conformance with funding levels; confer with legal staff in the application of laws, codes, and regulations pertaining to the security of customer accounts and program data.

-Supervise the preparation of operating manuals and organization and work flow charts to improve efficiency and effectiveness.
+Supervise the preparation of operating manuals, training procedures, and organization and work flow charts to improve efficiency and effectiveness.

-Analyze and make recommendations to revise collection methods and procedures; hold workshops and training sessions to instruct staff in procedures, use of forms, accounting control methods and other activities related to securing delinquent accounts.
+Analyze and make recommendations to revise collection methods and procedures; hold workshops and training sessions to instruct staff in procedures, use of forms, accounting control methods, and other activities related to customer accounts.

-Consult with and advise department management staff on matters regarding county-wide child support policy issues and participate in the development of standards and programs relating to these policies; represent the department before federal, state and local regulatory advisory and governing bodies with respect to child support matters.
+Consult with and advise department management staff on matters regarding county-wide, statewide, or federal child support policy issues and participate in developing standards and programs relating to these policies; represent the department before federal, state, and local regulatory advisory and governing bodies concerning child support matters.

 Represent the department to outside agencies and organizations; participate in outside community and professional groups and committees; provide technical assistance as necessary.